potrepka/potrepka.github.io/about.md

 course of my career.
 Computers have opened up an entire world of experience for me, and my dream is to show others what I have seen.

-Right now, I am working on original music and building an audio plugin.
+Right now, I am working on music projects.

 ## Social